Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/3_Rewarded_Video_Ads.md

   - Create an ad placement：[Application] -> [Ad Placements] -> [Add Ad Placement] -> [Rewarded Video Ads]
     - Reference：[How do I create an ad placement?](https://www.pangleglobal.com/jp/help/doc/5e62079cfe8738000fd184cf)

-### Parameter Setting：
+### Pangle Platform Parameter Setting：

 - `Orienation`: Select the orientation of the video.
 - `Reward amount`: Enter the number of reward items the user will receive.
 Must be a whole number.
 - `Reward item`: Enter the name of reward item the user will receive.
-Examples: Coins, extra lives
+Examples: Coins, extra lives.
 - `Reward deliver setting`：Validate each completed rewarded video ad view by the third-party server and ensure you're only rewarding users who have actually finished watching the video in your app.

 ## Rewarded Video Implementation

+The main steps to integrate rewarded video ads are:

+- Load an Rewarded ad.
+- Set ad delegate event callback.
+- Display the ad.
+- Preload a Rewarded Ad.

+### Load a Rewarded Ad

+Loading a rewarded ad is accomplished using the `loadAdData` method on the `BURewardedVideoAd` Object.
+The loaded `BURewardedVideoAd` object is provided as a parameter in the `rewardedVideoAdDidLoad:`and `rewardedVideoAdVideoDidLoad:` callback.

-### Create RewardedVideo Object and Request Ads
+#### Create the RewardedVideo Object

-#### BURewardedVideoAd
-Rewarded ads are requested and shown by BURewardedVideoAd objects.
-The first step is initialize an object and set its ad placement ID.
+Rewarded ads are requested and shown by `BURewardedVideoAd` Object, which needed to be created before loading ads.
+The `BURewardedVideoAd` object requires two parameters: a String 'slotID' which is the unique identifier of Rewarded Ad Placement and a  `BURewardedVideoModel` Object which is a user-related model configuration containing the property like  `userId`, `rewardName`, and `rewardAmount`, etc.

 Requied：